btnguyenPersonal/classnotesS2021/coms352/352notes1.md

 ## Large File Exception

 Large file will completely fill block group, preventing files in same directory being in same group

+## SSD

+made from flash memory

+no moving parts

+need to erase before a write

+Bank = multiple blocks

+Block = 128KB usually and consists of multiple pages

+Page = 4KB usually

+Individual bits stored in cells

+## Basic Flash Operations

+Read (page) - client provides page number to read, relatively fast, does not depend on location of page or previous page

+Erase (block) - before programming the block must be set to all 1, orders of magnitude slower than read

+Program (page) - writes the page by setting 1's to 0's where needed, time is somewhere between a read and an erase

+In General, SSD much faster than HDD

+## Wear out

+Wear out is the issue that a flash block has a limited number of times (100,000) it can be erased before it becomes unusable

+SSD mitigates this problem with __wear leveling__

+- logic page address is independent of physical page on flash

+- every time a page is written a new physical page is used to store the logic page

+- in this way a logic page can be written to 100,000 times but every write is to a physical location

+## Flash Translation Layer (FTL)

+Virtualises the flash (mapping logical address to virtual address)

+Large time cost of erasing a block before pages can be written

+Want to have wear leveling

+In __log-structured FTL__ an in-memory table is used to map virtual to physical pages

+On every write the page is moved to a different physical location

+## Garbage Collection

+If the same logical page is written multiple times, the old versions of the page will remain in physical memory as garbage (unusable)

+Garbage Collection is reclamation of dead blocks

+## Mapping Table Size

+Mapping table can be very large

+Assume 1TB SSD and 4 byte entry for each 4KB page, then map is 1GB

+A hybrid mapping approach can map at either the page or block level, far fewer blocks so less mapping required